abikesa/music/xpected.md

 # Casablanca

 - WWII disrupted all sorts of social orders and hierarchies and wity dialogue captures this:
-   - Your money will be good at the bar (a Professor was working as waiter)
+   - Scene is set where its clear "only money" is allowed; no one has credit!
-   - Do you know who I am?
-Owner of the second largest bank in Amsterdam!
+   - Your money will be good at the bar (said to Deutche banker brandishing a credit note)
-   - The owner of the largest bank in Amsterdam in now making our finest recipies in Rick's Kitchen
+   - Perhaps if you told him I was running the second leading banking house in Amsterdam!
-   - And his father is the call boy
+   - The wouldn't impress him (Rick).
+The leading banker in Amsterdam in now the best chef in our kitchen.
+And his father is the Bell Boy (a Professor was working as waiter)